nicholasnloehrke/4940_research/notes/notes.md

 ### Topology

-> Minsky and Papert pointed out that recurrent networks can be unrolled in time into a layered feedforward network.[23]: 354 (https://en.wikipedia.org/wiki/Recurrent_neural_network)
+> Minsky and Paper pointed out that recurrent networks can be unrolled in time into a layered feedforward network.[23]: 354 (https://en.wikipedia.org/wiki/Recurrent_neural_network)

 - contains loops allowing memory
 - good at sequential tasks where previous inputs affect the output